 Light Leak Love is giving out free samples from three of their different light leak packages.
 You can test the looks of their Light Organic, Crystal Collection, and Star Trek bundles.

-This is a pack of 4 HD lens flares and light leaks that can easily be upscaled to 4K.
+This is a pack of 52 HD lens flares and light leaks that can be used for free.

 If you need some glitchy, colourful light leaks, these 36 overlays are just for you.

 As you can see, there’s various light leaks available online.
 These effects will help you create memorable and stunning videos.
 So these are the methods you can use to add light leaks to your videos!

 If you found this useful, do share this with your friends and colleagues.
 Also, check out this tutorial on how you can easily add video inside text to create cinematic intros and promos that will help your work stand out.

 For more quick tips and hacks on editing and creating videos, subscribe to InVideo’s YouTube Channel.
 Finally, if you’re looking to create thumb-stopping videos in minutes (even if you’re not a PRO)- sign-up for a free account on InVideo.io today.